spencz13/startup/README.md

 ### build update 10/5/23: Misunderstood last assignment and now I'm writing the HTML of the site's most basic functions.
 ### build update 10/14/23: added bulk of CSS for the site.
 This includes downloads, better coloring and images, padding and spacing for text. etc.
 ### Build Update 10/28/23: Added a few JS functions.
 This included a somewhat functional chat where the user inputs some info and gets a response.
 Also added a proper login which remembers the user's information as long as they are using the site in one session.
 ### Build update 11/11/23: Added endpoint connecting random image generator in the main page+about page.
-Also added page which reads times the user logged into the site using Node.js and Socket.io.
+Also added chat link to the pop-up chat which uses Node.js and Socket.io (realtime service).
-### In progress 11/13/1]23: Functioning chat function with Node.js and Socket.io.
+### In progress 11/13/23: Make website look better.